Insurance Q&A: “What happens to an insurance premium when a deductible is lowered?”

 You can take things a step further and avoid filing claims and just pay out of pocket for any property damage you suffer if financially capable, assuming its relatively minor.

-Insurance companies use Motor Vehicle Record (MVR) and CLUE reports to determine your individual claims history and subsequently how much to charge you for insurance.
-If a bunch of claims show up in your records, you’ll be looking at higher insurance rates.
+If a bunch of claims show up in your records, you’ll be looking at higher insurance rates come renewal time.

 If you’re looking to lower your existing insurance rate, you can adjust your deductibles to save on costs (as noted above), shop for insurance quotes online, and/or explore possible discounts that may have been overlooked.